chef-boneyard/chef-web-docs-2016/includes_analytics_rules/includes_analytics_rules_syntax_message_types.rst

 ..
-The contents of this file are included in multiple topics.
+The contents of this file may be included in multiple topics (using the includes directive).
 ..
-This file should not be changed in a way that hinders its ability to appear in multiple documentation sets.
+The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

 Each individual ``rule`` must be associated with a specific message type.
 As a rule is triggered during the |chef client| run, a message is sent to the |chef analytics| server.
 A rule may be configured to send notifications about a message to recipients that are located outside of the |chef analytics| server.